-The City shall consider_adopting a condominium conversion ordinance that would limit the ability to convert from rental units to condominium units, taking into account the impact of the conversion on the availability of rental units.
+The City shall adopt a condominium conversion ordinance that would limit the ability to convert from rental units to condominium units, taking into account the impact of the conversion on the availability of rental units.
 City staff shall conduct an analysis of the potential impacts of condominium conversions on the availability of rental housing, study options for a condominium conversion ordinance, and present the analysis and options to the City Council to consider adoption of an ordinance.

-Administration: Planning Department and City Manager Funding: General Fund Timing: Initiate not later than 2025 and complete by 2027.
+Administration: Planning Department, Planning Commission, and City Council

+Timing: Initiate no later than 2025 and complete by 2027.